When To Harvest Beets? How to Tell Your Beet Crop is Ready.

 Firm and Smooth Skin

 Inspecting the beet’s skin is another way to determine its readiness for harvest.
-Mature when beets are ready and will have firm and smooth skin.
+When beets are ready they will have firm and smooth skin.
 Gently press your finger against the skin; if it feels firm without any give, it indicates that the beet is ready to be pulled from the ground.

-Beautiful shiny clean berry-red beets freshly harvested from the garden laying on a pile on a table surrounded by beet greens.
+Beautiful shiny clean berry-red beets freshly harvested from the garden laying in a pile on a table surrounded by beet greens.

 Foliage Growth and Root Development